 Liz is a certified trainer in the Healing from the Wounds of Trauma Course developed by the American Bible Society.

-Bob and Liz cherish, most of all, their personal experience with 33 years of married and family life, and the relevance it can have in their service to others.
+Bob and Liz cherish, most of all, their personal experience with 33 years of marriage and family life, and the relevance it can have in their service to others.
 “Raising five children has set us on our own journey of imparting and receiving grace.
 We have a special passion to teach what it means to put Grace Eyes on our marriages and on parenting.”

-Grace Eyes is not a study center, but a portable ministry built upon personal connection, experiencing the work of our Triune God, and beginning to walk out that experience in community with others.
+Grace Eyes is not a study center, but a portable ministry built upon personal connection, experiencing the work of our Triune God, and beginning to walk out of that experience in community with others.